 Physical and mental health

-Malaria is prevalent throughout the year in Mozambique, particularly outside Maputo.
+Malaria is prevalent throughout the year, particularly outside Maputo.
 Other insect-borne diseases (including filariasis, plague and African sleeping sickness) are also common.
-We encourage you to take prophylaxis against malaria and take measures to avoid insect bites including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 The rate of HIV/AIDS infection in Mozambique is high.
 Exercise appropriate precautions if engaging in activities that expose you to the risk of infection.